We often think of earning and spending as the two main functions of money — but life starts to get fun once you learn to save.

-“People responded to panic in March with a very high degree of uncertainty,” says Tim Shaler, the economist-in-residence at iTrustCapital, a digital asset IRA trading platform, “We saw people hoarding cash responding to their fear we might be in a situation where they need a lot of cash on hand.”
+Just look at Americans’ behavior during the coronavirus pandemic starting in March, 2020.
+“People responded to panic in March with a very high degree of uncertainty,” says Tim Shaler, the economist-in-residence at iTrustCapital, a digital asset IRA trading platform, “We saw people hoarding cash, responding to their fear we might be in a situation where they need a lot of cash on hand.”

 What Is a Savings Account?

-But not all savings accounts are the same these days.
+But not all savings accounts are the same.
 For example, you can opt for a high-yield savings account, which typically offers a much higher interest rate than traditional savings accounts.

 Traditional Savings Account

 The textbook definition of a savings account is a bank account that earns interest.
-Traditional savings accounts have pretty low savings rates.
-According to the Federal Deposit Insurance Corporation (FDIC), the current national savings rate is .06%.
+Traditional savings accounts have pretty low interest rates.
+According to the Federal Deposit Insurance Corporation (FDIC), the current national interest rate is .06%.

 A traditional savings account is one that you’ll find at a big established bank, and it’s often linked to a checking account at the same institution.

-High-yield savings accounts offers significantly higher interest rates than traditional savings accounts.
-If you have $1,000 in a high-yield savings account with a 1.10% APY, you’ll earn $11 in interest over 12 months.
-A traditional savings account will earn you just $0.10 for that same amount over the same time period.
+High-yield savings accounts typically offer higher interest rates than traditional savings accounts.
+If you have $1,000 in a high-yield savings account with a 0.6% APY, you’ll earn $6 in interest over 12 months.
+A traditional savings account with an APY of 0.06% will earn you just $0.60 for that same amount over the same time period.

 High-Yield Savings Account